udhaya786/technical_task_qa/README.md

 ### Manual tests - we expect that any bugs will be reported in clear form

-### Automated tests - using Espresso or any other tool of your choosing (explain why)
+### Automated tests - using jetpack compose test or any other tool of your choosing (explain why)

 * At Sliide we love clean code, so please try to write your tests neatly.

-* It’s not mandatory but using an additional abstraction level for your tests (like your own framework to facilitate writing tests) will be very much appreciated
+* It’s not mandatory but using an additional abstraction level for your tests (like POM or your own framework to facilitate writing tests) will be very much appreciated

 * As a note, we won't consider any automation task submission created with a test recorder.

 At Sliide we highly appreciate good communication at all times so, if you have any questions, don’t hesitate to ask

 ## Good luck!